Gibson ES-335

-The Gibson ES-335 is the world's first commercial semi-hollowbody electric guitar, a form of semi-acoustic with a solid maple wood block running through the center of its body.
-Released by the Gibson Guitar Corporation as part of its ES (Electric Spanish) series in 1958, it is neither fully hollow nor fully solid; instead, the side "wings" formed by the two "cutaways" into its upper bouts are hollow, with two violin-style f-holes cut into the top over the hollow chambers.
-Since its release, Gibson has released numerous variations of and other models based on the design of the ES-335.
+The Gibson ES-335 is a semi-hollow body semi-acoustic guitar introduced by the Gibson Guitar Corporation as part of its ES (Electric Spanish) series in 1958.
+It has a solid maple wood block running through the center of its body with hollow upper bouts and two violin-style f-holes cut into the top over the hollow chambers.
+Gibson has released numerous variations and models based on the ES-335.

-The ES-335 is currently manufactured at the Gibson Nashville facility.
-It was also produced at Gibson Memphis from 2000 until 2019, when the Memphis facility was closed.
+The ES-335 is manufactured at the Gibson Nashville facility, as of 2024.
+It was also produced at Gibson Memphis from 2000 until the facility closed in 2019.

 History

-Before 1952, Gibson produced only hollow-body guitars, which are prone to feedback when amplified loudly.
-That year saw the introduction of their first solid-body, the Gibson Les Paul, a significantly different instrument from Les Paul's early electric guitar experiment, "The Log", which consisted of a center block with detachable chambers on both sides, a neck, hardware, and a pickup attached.
-By 1958 Gibson was making a few solid-body models which had much lower feedback and better sustain but lacked the darker, warmer tone and unamplified volume of hollow bodies.
+Until 1952, Gibson produced only hollow-body guitars, which are prone to feedback when amplified loudly.
+That year saw the introduction of their first solid-body, the Gibson Les Paul, a significantly different instrument from Les Paul's early electric guitar experiment, "The Log", which consisted of a center block with detachable chambers on both sides.
+By 1958, Gibson was making a few solid-body models that had much lower feedback and better sustain but lacked the darker, warmer tone and unamplified volume of hollow bodies.
 The ES-335 was an attempt to find a middle ground: a warmer tone than a solid body produced with almost as little feedback.
-Though semi-hollow-bodies like the ES-335 are essentially a compromise of earlier designs, they are for this reason extremely flexible, as evidenced by the ES-335's popularity in a wide range of music, including blues, jazz, and rock.
-With a basic price of $267.50, it quickly became a best-seller, and has been in continuous production since 1958.
+Though semi-hollow-bodies like the ES-335 are essentially a compromise of earlier designs, they are for this reason extremely flexible, as shown by the ES-335's popularity in a wide range of music, including blues, jazz, and rock.
+Initially offered at a basic price of $267.50, it quickly became a best-seller, and has been in continuous production since 1958.

-The first major update came in mid 1962, with the most visible change being the neck markers; early models had dots (hence "dot neck"), later models had blocks.
+The first major update came in mid-1962, with the most visible change being upgrading the solid dot neck markers (hence "dot neck" term for early models) with large blocks.

 Models

-Some models (ES-347, ES-369) feature a coil split switch, which allows the humbuckers to produce a "single-coil" sound.
-The ES-335 Pro, ES-335TD CRS and CRR models were equipped with Gibson "Dirty Fingers" humbuckers, which had a significantly higher output than the standard pickups.
+Some models (ES-347, ES-369) have a coil split switch, which allows the humbuckers to produce a "single-coil" sound.
+The ES-335 Pro, ES-335TD CRS, and CRR models had Gibson "Dirty Fingers" humbuckers, which had a higher output than the standard pickups.

 The company has produced a number of signature guitars as well, such as Trini Lopez-inspired model (1964–1970) with narrow diamond-shaped soundholes replacing the f-holes, a Firebird-style headstock with all the tuners on one side, and slashed-diamond inlays.
-In September 2007, Gibson introduced the DG-335, designed in collaboration with Dave Grohl, a variation on the Trini Lopez Gibson; the Grohl model has a stopbar tailpiece and Gibson's new Burstbucker humbuckers.
+In September 2007, Gibson introduced the DG-335, designed with Dave Grohl.
+A variation on the Trini Lopez Gibson, the Grohl model has a stopbar tailpiece and Gibson's new Burstbucker humbuckers.
 Other signature models have included the heavily customized Alvin Lee "Big Red" 335.
-A reissue of the 1963 model was a 2014 "Editor's pick" in Guitar Player magazine, at $4000.
+A $4,000 reissue of the 1963 model was a 2014 "Editor's pick" in Guitar Player magazine.